Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation: Simultaneous Force and State Estimation

 \subsection{Measurement Model}

-{\textbf{Leg Odometry:}} Once static contact is established between the foot and the ground, floating base velocity $y_v$ is measured based on the known leg kinematics, relying on the encoder position and velocity measurements $\tilde{\alpha}$ and $\tilde{\dot{\alpha}}$:
+{\textbf{Leg Odometry:}} Once static contact is established between the foot and the ground, floating-base velocity $y_v$ is measured based on the known leg kinematics which relies on the encoder position and velocity measurements $\tilde{\alpha}$ and $\tilde{\dot{\alpha}}$:

 where $\tilde{b}$ is a boolean variable representing the contact state measurements of the foot, which is directly obtained from the contact sensor and $\tilde{\omega}$ is the angular velocity reading.
 The measurement noise $\delta^y_{v} \sim \mathcal{N}(0,R_v)$ combines multiple uncertainties, including the calibration and kinematics modeling error, encoder noises, and gyroscope noises. $J_b(\alpha)$ and $fk(\alpha)$ denote the body jacobian and forward kinematics, respectively.